rrovetto/Ontology-Development-Guidelines/Developing Definitions/README.md

 NOTE: there are many types of definitions.
 For computation, you can follow the rules of your chosen formal langauge (e.g., RDF, OWL, CLIF, etc.).

+### Research Documents
+- "UNE ISO 1087-1,  following  ISO  1087-1 and ISO 1087-2 in which an intensional definition states the superordinate concept and the delimiting characteristics.
+This means that definitions should not start with a verb" (https://www.sciencedirect.com/science/article/pii/S1877042815056608)
+-

-If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+SUPPORT (How you can help): If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 (c) 2019-2020, Robert John Rovetto.
 All rights reserved.